maryash/maryash.github.io/127/assignments.md

-26.  **Due Date: 16 March** **Reading: [Numpy tutorial (DataCamp)](https://www.datacamp.com/community/tutorials/python-numpy-tutorial)**
+26.  **Due Date: 18 June** **Reading: [Numpy tutorial (DataCamp)](https://www.datacamp.com/community/tutorials/python-numpy-tutorial)**

-        Modify the program from [Lab 6](lab6.html) that displays the [NYC historical population data](../f17/nycHistPop.csv).
+        Modify the program from [Lab 6](lab6.html) that displays the [NYC historical population data](nycHistPop.csv).
 Your program should ask the user for the borough, an name for the output file, and then display the fraction of the population that has lived in that borough, over time.

         A sample run of the program: